CSP2018-sebs/1.3.9/README.md

 1.3.9
-Mr. Froman is a god and shall be worshipped by all mortals across time and space.
+Mr. Froman is a god and shall be glorified by all mortals across time and space.

 *Pacman noises*